allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ## Can I publish a task while the Queue is paused?

 The Cloud Tasks [documentation][2] states: *"If a queue is paused then the system will stop executing the tasks in the queue until it is resumed.
 Tasks can still be added when the queue is paused."*

+## How to send a big file using Cloud Tasks?

+Cloud Tasks is not designed to handle the transfer of large files directly, it limits messages to 1MB, it's not possible to send a task with a bigger payload.
+To circumvent this limitation, you cloud indirectly send larger payloads by first storing them in a filesystem or an object-storage (like Cloud Storage or S3).

+In other words, instead of sending the file itself in the task, we could create a task with the reference of the file already uploaded to the object-storage.
+Then, the worker receives the file "url" (or reference) and downloads the file to continue processing.

 # System Design :globe_with_meridians: